FlySniper/Archipelago/worlds/votipelago/docs/en_votipelago.md

 ## What is the goal of this game when randomized?

-The goal is to find all the letters to spell `POLLAGO` or `ARCHIPOLLAGO` depending on the user's settings.
+The goal is to find all the letters to spell `VOTE` or `VOTIPELAGO` depending on the user's settings.

 ## Unique Local Commands